yat-labs/yat-docs/yat-docs/docs/guides/1_overview.md

 The integration libraries and documentation for Yat are still in _Alpha_.
 They are not yet feature complete, and there are likely bugs in the implementation.
 :::

-## What are Yats / Emoji ids?
+## What are Yats and Emoji Id?

 Emoji id is a key-value lookup system that allows individuals, organizations, or entities to unify their presence on the internet.

-Emoji ids connect keys (the _yat_) to data (URLs, social media handles, payment addresses and more) that have been associated to that key by the key’s owner, or in some cases by an authorised proxy.
+Emoji ids connect keys (the _yat_) to data (URLs, social media handles, payment addresses and more) that have been associated with that key by the key’s owner, or in some cases by an authorised proxy.

-The yat consists of a string of one to six emoji, that the user can personalise to tell a story about their identity, lifestyle, or brand.
+The yat consists of a string of one to six emoji that the user can personalise to tell a story about their identity, lifestyle, or brand.

 ## Terminology